tarleb/markdown-jcheminf/README.md

 The template supports CiTO annotation and the template contains instructions on how to use them.

+## Submission to JCheminform.

+When the manuscript is finished and ready for submissions, the PDF and Word outputs both come in handy.
+The PDF can be used to submit the manuscript to a preprint server, while the Word version can be used to submit the manuscript to the journal.

 ## Acknowledgements

 This template would not exist without the work by